AdityaKr015/Fedora-KDE-Plasma-dotfiles/README.md

 To add widgets: **Right click on desktop -> Add or Manage Widgets**

+> I am just showing clock setting, for other widgets customize as per your preference.

 > For system tray: right click taskbar -> Configure, move items to popup as preferred.

 ---

-## 🕐 Clock Settings
+### Clock Settings

 Using the **Digital Clock** widget with a custom date format:

-- Date format: `Custom` → `MMM d,ddd` (shows like `Jun 8, Mon`)
+- Date format:- `Custom` → `MMM d,ddd` (shows like `Jun 8, Mon`)
-- Text display: `Manual` → Inter 8pt
+- Text display:- `Manual` → Inter 8pt
-- Show date: Always beside time
+- Show date:- Always beside time

 ![Clock Settings](Clock%20Settings/clock-setting.webp)

 ---

-## 🖼️ Wallpapers
+## Wallpapers

-Wallpapers are set as a **slideshow** — mix of downloaded ones and my own.
+Wallpapers are set as a **slideshow** mix of downloaded ones and my own.
-Some wallpapers sourced from [this collection](https://github.com/catppuccin/wallpapers).
+Some wallpapers sourced from [this collection]([https://github.com/catppuccin/wallpapers](https://github.com/SleepyCatHey/CozyPixels)).

-To set up slideshow: **Right click desktop → Configure Desktop and Wallpaper → Slideshow**
+To set up slideshow:- **Right click on desktop -> Configure Desktop and Wallpaper -> Slideshow**

 ---

-## 🚀 App Launcher Icon
+## App Launcher Icon

-Right click on the **Application Launcher** in the taskbar → **Configure** → change the icon to whatever you like.
+Right click on the **Application Launcher** in the taskbar -> **Configure** -> customize as you like( eg. changing the icon etc).

 ---

-## otes
+## Notes

-- Catppuccin and Tela are installed system-wide via their install scripts — those files are not included in this repo, just follow the setup steps above
+- Catppuccin and Tela are installed system-wide via their install scripts, those files are not included in this repo, just follow the setup steps above
 - If KDE looks off after copying configs, log out and log back in (or restart plasmashell: `plasmashell --replace &`)
-- Single-channel RAM users: some blur/transparency effects may impact performance
+- Single-channel RAM users:- Some blur/transparency effects may impact performance

 ---